-Dr. Weingart Yeah, and SMACC had some wonderful panels where they pitted the former editor of the BMJ, who is very forward-thinking, to the editor-in-chief of The New England Journal, who also had some beautiful points to make but may be a little bit more into the conservative, older style of journal publication.
+Yeah, and SMACC had some wonderful panels where they pitted the former editor of the BMJ, who is very forward-thinking, to the editor-in-chief of The New England Journal, who also had some beautiful points to make but maybe a little bit more into the conservative, older style of journal publication.
 I would highly recommend that anyone interested in this topic check out that panel.

-Dr. Landy One of the things that hits me between the eyes on this topic is the writing style.
-If you go back and read journals from the 1950s and 60s, their descriptions and their recommendations in writing is just so beautiful, elegant and descriptive.
-We have seen that writing style sink into a very technical, automated, formatted collection of text which can be very harsh to digest.
+One of the things that hit me between the eyes on this topic is the writing style.
+If you go back and read journals from the 1950s and 60s, their descriptions and their recommendations in writing are just so beautiful, elegant, and descriptive.
+We have seen that writing style sinks into a very technical, automated, formatted collection of text which can be very harsh to digest.
 To get this information in the hands of practitioners, writing in a style like yours seems to be the way to go, and on that point, a vascular surgery resident asks on Figure 1:

 “Do you think that it’s better to disseminate information through academic channels or through FOAMed social media, etc.?
 If you could only choose success in one domain, which one would you select?”